faceyspacey/respond-framework-docs-old/README.md

 const DashboardComponent = (props, state) => <div>{state.foo}</div>
 ```

-This is the same pattern as *"lifting state"* in traditional React.
+This is the same pattern as "lifting state" in traditional React.
 We have to admit: putting existing React skills to use with this pattern is quite refreshing.
-Being able to do the same on both *micro* and *macro* levels feels correct.
+Being able to do the same on both micro and macro levels *just feels* correct.